eloinshuti/CSCI_1112_OOP2_Coursework/README.md

 ### CSCI 1112 - Object Oriented Programming

 ## **Synopsis**
 ##### This is the final project for the Object Oriented Programming II (CSCI 1112) class.
-The project tests contains code that records and creates a report of grades input by the user.
+The project contains code that records and creates a report of grades input by the user.
 ##### This repository will also be used to save coursework from the class.

 ## **Motivation**
-##### I built this program to help the users such as teachers and instructors to record grades and create a report which can also be optionally sorted
+##### I built this program to help users such as teachers and instructors to record grades and create a report which can also be optionally sorted
 in order of performance.

 ## **Code Example**